 If you want to learn more about coaching, check out loganleadership.com.
 Our national coaching model comes from Bob Logan’s principles of coaching.

 If you want even more training on empowering leaders, we offer our Empowering Leadership Course around the country and in the UK.
-You can find a course near you on our events page or ask about hosting one for your region.
-Email our coaching administrator, Katelyn Masyga at [email protected].
+Ask about hosting one for your region by emailing us at [email protected].